 A Level Art & Design Course

 - Entry Requirements: 16 years or over, GCSE / IGCSE Art or photography or good portfolio.
 Mature students require no exam qualifications, some ability to draw and paint and a desire to succeed are required.
-Send examples of your work if unsure of level.
+Send examples of your work if unsure of your level.
 You will also need to have secured an examination centre before you apply.
-This is very difficult because most exam centres do not permit online A Level students to sit their art exams.
-Solution is to study a Foundation Diploma which is entirely online and coursework based – no exam!
+This is very difficult because most exam centres do not permit online A-Level students to sit their art exams.
+The solution is to study a Foundation Diploma which is entirely online and coursework based – no exam!

-- Part-time programmes:available all year around – enroling now
+- Part-time programmes: available all year around – enrolling now

 - Full-time programmes: start December to January and September to October.
 Exceptions may apply.

-- Requirements: broadband connection / basic art materials
+- Requirements: Computer with broadband connection / basic art materials

 - Accredited: Yes AQA, Edexcel, OCR, WJEC, CIE